google/codeworld/web/help/GuideUnit2.md

 you like.
 It just names some part of the equations that differs each time.

-Abstracting functions
+Generalizing patterns
 ---------------------

 This technique of capturing the parts of expressions that differ and naming them as arguments is very powerful.
+You are working from *specific* examples to a *general* pattern, a process called **generalization**.
 Any time you have a repeating pattern of some kind, you can just name the parts that differ with arguments, and write down the entire pattern.
 This doesn't just work for numbers.
-It's okay for other types such as colors and pictures, as well.
+You can do the same for other types such as colors and pictures, as well.

 Suppose you had a drawing of these three signs: